 Recruiting for this opportunity has now closed and the project has begun.

 Heather Marshall from Creative Electric will receive support from Birds of Paradise and The Touring Network to look at how we can make theatre that appeals to rural communities in Scotland.
-She will work within a remote community in Scotland, researching the needs of that group of people and developing a piece of theatre that will best respond to those needs and desires.
+She will work within Lochgoilhead researching the needs of the area and it’s people, developing a piece of theatre that will best respond to its needs and desires.

-More information will be put up here as the project develops.
+More information see the BRAW page on The Touring Network website.
+We will also be updating here as the project develops.

 BOP Artists (Rural) is part of Connecting Creative Communities, a project which will investigate the relationship between promoter, artist and community.
 Over a two year period the project will explore new ways for artists, promoters and communities to work together to make tours which resonate with and are relevant to Highland communities.